osisoft/Edge-Data-Store-Docs/V1/OpcUa/OpcUaDataSelectionLinux.md

 ]
 ```

-In a text editor edit the file and change any Selected : false, lines to Selected : true to transfer the OPC UA data to be stored in the Edge Data Store.
+In a text editor, edit the file and change the value of any **Selected** key from false to true in order to transfer the OPC UA data to be stored in the Edge Data Store.
 After that is done, in the same directory where you edited the generated file, run the following curl command:

 ```bash
 curl -i -d "@OpcUa1_DataSelection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection